Lin-xun1113/ClassWork-foundry-fund-me-f23/README.md

 ## Acknowledgements

 - Thanks to Patrick Collins for guidance through his Solidity course
-- Thanks to IIIu_23 for translate the course very well
+- Thanks to IIIu_23 for translating the Solidity course, making it more accessible
 - Thanks to Chainlink for providing price oracle services